loporrit/BunnyWhispers/Chaos.NaCl.readme.md

 Contains helper functions commonly used in cryptographic code.

-    void Wipe(byte[] data)

-Overwrites the contents of the array, wiping the previous content.
-This should be used to destroy cryptographic secrets that are no longer required.

-Complicating factors like swap files, crash dumps and the moving garbage collector reduce the reliability of this function.

     public static bool ContantTimeEquals(byte[] x, byte[] y)

-Checks if the contents of the two arrays are the same and returns `truie` if they are equal.
+Checks if the contents of the two arrays are the same and returns `true` if they are equal.
 Throws an expection if their lengthes differ.

 The runtime of this method does not depend on the contents of the arrays.
 Using constant time